 Thanks to my parents’ adventurous spirit I also boogie boarded off the black sand beaches of the Pacific and roasted marshmallows over molten lava.

-Unfortunately, I also lacked the confidence to go to the corner store alone.
+When I was a kid, I was so shy that I lacked the confidence to go to the corner store alone.
 So instead of setting out to buy mango gum by myself, I’d drag my younger brother along as moral support.

 In the years since graduating, I’ve lived in Ontario and B.C.
 Canada and done a coast-to-coast road trip across the U.S. Although I enjoyed my time in these other countries, I ultimately chose to return to Guatemala, the land of eternal spring.